PantelisAndrianakis/Breezy/README.md

 ## The Real Problems to Solve

-After decades of software development, only a small number of challenges consistently prevent developers from writing simple and maintainable code:
+After decades of software development, two of the most fundamental challenges are:

 * Memory management
 * Concurrency